FAQ | Forum

 UPDATE: With k2pdfopt v2.x, if the source PDF document has

-searchable or highlightable text, then either k2pdfopt output type (native PDF or the default
+an OCR layer), then k2pdfopt output of either type (native PDF or the default

 re-flowed text mode) should also have searchable text without having to resort